slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 ### On truth

 <!--
-> *"There will come a day, when all the lies will collapse under their own weight, and truth will again triumph."  -- Joseph Goebbels*

 + x@thomassowell -- One of the most dangerous trends of our times is making the truth socially unacceptable, or even illegal, with "hate speech" laws.

 - A verdade, quando muito desagradável, quando ofende os nossos pruridos sensíveis, quando vai contra a realidade virtual que imaginamos ser a verdadeira, é discurso de ódio?